znes/renpass/README.rst

 Usage
 =====

-Energy supply systems can be modelled via oemof's `csv-reader <http://oemof.readthedocs.io/en/latest/oemof_solph.html#csv-reader>`_ functionality.
+Energy supply systems can be modelled via oemof's `datapackage-reader` functionality and so called oemof `facades`.
+Facades allow an easy reduced, energy specific way to access the generic oemof solph library.
-There are two examples on how to use it provided in the oemof example folder.
+To see how it work check out the example folder.

 Once the energy supply systems have been modelled, the application script can be run from the command line: